2021 Pacific League Climax Series: Game 1

 Rōki Sasaki was the starting pitcher for the Chiba Lotte Marines in Game 1 of the First Stage.
 At age 20, Sasaki became the second-youngest player to start a Climax Series game in his postseason debut.
 He held the Tohoku Rakuten Golden Eagles to one unearned run during his six innings, allowing only four hits and walking two.
 The unearned run, however, resulted from a throwing error Sasaki made in the second inning, allowing Hiroaki Shimauchi to score from second base.
 Takahiro Norimoto's start for the Eagles only lasted four innings.
 Lotte loaded the bases in the third, after Takashi Ogino singled, Leonys Martín drew a walk, and Shogo Nakamura reached first on a ball hit to Norimoto.
 The Marines took the lead on a 2-run single by Brandon Laird, with Hisanori Yasuda's sacrifice fly making the score 3–1.

 The Eagles were held scoreless until the seventh inning when the Marines brought in relief pitcher Yuki Kuniyoshi.
 To start the inning, Ryosuke Tatsumi drew a walk and Hikaru Ohta reached base on a throwing error by Kuniyoshi.
 Tsuyoshi Yamasaki attempted a bunt to advance the runners, but the attempt was caught by Kuniyoshi who was also able to complete a double play by running to second base.
 Rakuten went on to draw two more walks to load the bases, and then scored three more runs when Shimauchi doubled off new reliever Yuki Karakawa, putting the Eagles ahead, 4–3.
 Adeiny Hechavarria tied the game with a solo home run the next inning.
-Then, in the ninth, Hiromi Oka was hit by a pitch, advanced to second on a bunt, and scored on a Toshiya Sato walk-off hit, giving Lotte a 1–0 lead in the series.
+Then, in the ninth, Hiromi Oka was hit by a pitch, advanced to second on a bunt, and scored on a Toshiya Satoh walk-off hit, giving Lotte a 1–0 lead in the series.